-A paleo Korean ground beef that cooks inexpensive meat with sweet and spicy seasonings.
+A paleo keto Korean beef bowl that cooks inexpensive ground meat with sweet and spicy seasonings.
 It's a dish that can be cooked and served within 15 minutes.

-With the long, cold New England winter finally coming to an end, I don’t want to be spending a lot of time in the kitchen making dinner when I get home from work.
-I’d rather be outside getting some fresh air after being inside an office all day.
+With the long, cold New England winter finally coming to an end, I don't want to be spending a lot of time in the kitchen making dinner.
+I'd rather be outside getting some fresh air after being inside an office all day.

-In my search for quick and easy dinners, I found a Korean beef recipe at the blog Lizzy Writes that can get you out of the house fast.
-It’s made with lean ground beef which is one of the fastest meats to cook.
+In my search for quick and easy dinners, I created a keto Korean beef bowl recipe that can get you out of the house fast.
+It's made with lean ground beef which is one of the fastest meats to cook.

 After browning the meat, it's simmered in a sweet and spicy seasoning mix to absorb the flavor.
 The sweetener and crushed peppers can be adjusted as desired to make it sweeter or spicier to suit your taste.

-If you like the sweet and spicy taste of General Tso Chicken, this Korean ground beef recipe has a similar flavor that you will likely enjoy.
-For the sweetness, I used a liquid stevia that adds no carbs or calories.
-Usually, brown sugar is mixed into the soy sauce seasoning.
+If you like the sweet and spicy taste of General Tso Chicken, this recipe has a similar flavor that you will likely enjoy.
+But this dish is sweetened without sugar to make it keto-friendly.